School of Communication & Journalism

 Journalism (JRNL or JRSP)

-Students must apply for admission to the JRNL major.
-Before applying, students must: 1) Have a minimum of a 2.3 GPA in ENGL 1120 and a Core Social Science course; 2) Complete ENGL 1120, CMJN 2100, and a Core Social Science course with a C or better; 3) Successfully pass JRNL 1AA0 or JRNL 1100 or JRNL 1103 with a “B” or better; 4) Complete JRNL 2210 with a “C” or better; 5) Successfully complete 30 hours of degree-applicable course credits (including AP and proficiency credits; and 6) Write a 300-word essay.
-Note: Students who transfer to Auburn University must apply to the JRNL major and complete one semester at Auburn University before applying for admission.
+Students must apply for admission to the major.
+Before applying, students must: 1) Complete CMJN 2100 with a C or better; 2) Complete the fundamentals class.
+If the student applies Fall 2023 or later, the student must complete JRNL 1000 with a “C” or better.
+If the student applies prior to Fall 2023, the student must complete JRNL 1AA0 or JRNL 1100 with a “C” or better; 3) Complete JRNL 2210 with a “C” or better; 4) Successfully complete 30 hours of degree-applicable course credits (including transfer, AP, and proficiency credits) and be a student in good standing at the time of the application; and 5) In a well written a 300-word essay, free of spelling and grammar errors, explaining how the Journalism program fits with your academic and professional goals.
+Students who transfer to Auburn University may apply to the JRNL/JRSP major but must complete one semester at Auburn University before applying for admission.

 Public Relations (PRCM)

-Students must apply for admission to the PRCM major.
-Before applying, students must: 1) Have a minimum of a 2.3 GPA in ENGL 1120 and a Core Social Science course; 2) Complete ENGL 1120, CMJN 2100, and a Core Social Science course with a C or better; 3) Successfully pass JRNL 1AA0 or JRNL 1100 or JRNL 1103 with a “B” or better; 4) Complete PRCM 2400 with a “C” or better; 5) Successfully complete 30 hours of degree-applicable course credits (including AP and proficiency credits; and 6) Write a 300-word essay.
-Note: Students who transfer to Auburn University must apply to the PRCM major and complete one semester at Auburn University before applying for admission.
+Students must apply for admission to the major.
+Before applying, students must: 1) Complete CMJN 2100 with a C or better; 2) Students must complete their foundations class.
+Students who began Auburn Fall 2023 or later must complete PRCM 1000 with a “C” or better.
+Students enrolled at Auburn prior to Fall 2023 must complete JRNL 1AA0 or JRNL 1100 with a “C” or better, or PRCM 1000 with a “C” or better; 3) Complete PRCM 2400 with a “C” or better; 4) Successfully complete 30 hours of degree-applicable course credits (including transfer, AP, and proficiency credits) and be a student in good standing at the time of the application; and 5) In a well written 300-word essay, explain how you expect to contribute to the field of Public Relations and your specific career goals.
+Students who transfer to Auburn University may apply to the PRCM major but must complete at least one semester at Auburn University before admission.

 Communication Courses